komrad36/KPS/README.md

 ## Do I need to compile it? ##
 No. I provide precompiled binaries for those who just want to use the application and not study its code or modify it.
 Furthermore, they are *statically* compiled, so you don't have to download any runtime libraries at all.
 The executables just work, standalone, on both Windows and Linux.

 The Windows executable is called 'KPS.exe'.
-I provide it statically compiled, but if you compile it yourself you may choose between a static and a dynamic build.

 The Linux executable is called 'KPS'.

+I provide these binaries statically compiled for x64 with AVX instructions; if you compile it yourself, you may select between a static and a dynamic build and change the architecture targets.

 ## I want to compile it! ##
 Here are instructions for Windows and Linux:

 ### Instructions for Windows: ###
 You'll need Microsoft Visual Studio 2013.
 I'll migrate to 2015 as soon as CUDA supports it.
 Open 'KPS.sln' in Visual Studio.
-There are 4 Build Configurations: Release, ReleaseStatic, Debug, and DebugStatic.
+I have prepared 4 Build Configurations for you to select from: Release, ReleaseStatic, Debug, and DebugStatic.
 They do exactly what it says on the box.
+The "ReleaseStatic" configuration is used to generate the precompiled binary.

 Four external libraries are needed:
 - GeographicLib: https://sourceforge.net/projects/geographiclib/files/distrib/